visualtecnologicc/unraid-v6-plugins/README.md

 * **NZBGet**: A cross-platform binary newsgrabber for nzb files, written in C++.
 It supports client/server mode, automatic par-check/-repair and a web-interface.
 NZBGet requires low system resources making it ideal for running alongside UnRAID.

-* **OpenSSH**: Provides encrypted communication sessions over a computer network using the SSH protocol.
+* **SSH**: Provides encrypted communication sessions over a computer network using the SSH protocol.
 SSH is typically used to log into a remote machine and execute commands, but it also supports tunneling, forwarding TCP ports and it can transfer files using the associated SSH file transfer (SFTP) or secure copy (SCP) protocols.

 * **Logitech Media Server (LMS)**: Logitech Media Server (formerly Squeezebox Server, SlimServer and SqueezeCenter) is a streaming audio server supported by Logitech (formerly Slim Devices), developed in particular to support their Squeezebox range of digital audio receivers.
 Plugin originally developed by Tom (developer of UnRAID) and later enhanced and maintained by Alex R Berg.
 My thanks to these and others who have contributed to the plugin as this version would not be possible without their help.<br>

+* **pyload**: pyLoad is a fast, lightweight and full featured download manager for many One-Click-Hoster, container formats like DLC, video sites or just plain http/ftp links.

 ## Download Links
 Use the following direct links to download each plugin: